 - Attack of the 50-Foot Whatever: A giant version of a regular Goomba.

 - Make My Monster Grow: He starts as an ordinary Goomba, but becomes giant under the influence of a Mega Mushroom.
+That does not disprove the fact that Mario can turn the tables with his own Mega Mushrooms, though!

 A tank piloted by a single Monty Mole, Monty Tank patrols the castle in World 6.
 It utilizes Bullet Bills and Bob-ombs for its artillery.